sixpark/slate/source/index.html.md

 # HATEOAS

-> HATEOAS responses may contain links like these:
+> HATEOAS responses may contain links similar to the below:

 ```json
 {